 In remarks Jan.
 16 to a local Republican Party club, South Carolina Gov. Nikki Haley said she would sign a state Senate bill repealing the adoption of the common core in her state.
-She justified her position (which she originally staked out in 2012) by saying that children in her state should not be educated in the same way as those in California, reportedly saying, “We are telling the legislature: Roll back common core.
+She justified her position () by saying that children in her state should not be educated in the same way as those in California, reportedly saying, “We are telling the legislature: Roll back common core.
 Let’s take it back to South Carolina standards.”

 Even those candidates who don’t use language that is explicitly against the standards are more likely to tiptoe whenever the common core comes up in debates and interviews.